 Exact contemporaries of Laxness, this group of Faroese authors created a fascinating body of work concerning Faroese themes.
-Any fan of Halldór’s work would be rewarded by checking out these writers.
+Any fan of Halldór’s work should enjoy checking out the books of these writers.

 William Heinesen, (1900-1991) is the most celebrated and prolific writer of this group.
 He was also an accomplished artist and composer.
 Heinesen wrote in Danish; his most famous translated novels are probably The Good Hope and The Lost Musicians.